syncfusion-content/winui-docs/winui/Radial-Gauge/needle-pointer.md

 **Tail length customization**

 The tail length can be controlled using the `TailLength` and `TailLengthUnit` properties.
 The length can be set either in logical pixels or factor using `TailLengthUnit`.
-The default value of `TailLengthUnit` is `SizeUnit.Factor`.
+The default value of `TailLengthUnit` is factor.

 **Tail length in pixel**